 - After the sauce has simmered for approximately 30 min, taste and adjust the seasonings.

-- Reduce heat to low, and let simmer for two to three hours, stirring occasionally and adding beef broth or water if too much liquid has evaporated.
+- Reduce heat to low, and let simmer for up to two hours, stirring occasionally and adding tomato juice or water if too much liquid has evaporated.

-- When ready to serve, taste sauce one more time and adjust seasonings if need be, remove bay leaves.
+- When ready to serve, taste sauce one more time and adjust seasonings, remove bay leaves.